Your chosen major will determine many requirements as you progress toward your degree at Wellesley.

 The Wellesley degree requires 32 units of credit.
 It is fine to have more than 32, but if you have fewer (even 31.99) your degree is not complete.

 You may apply no more than two units toward the degree from the accumulation of fractional units through 1.25-unit courses taken at Wellesley.
-A two-unit limit also applies to the accumulation of fractional units through Wellesley 0.5-unit courses; however, the rule for 0.5-unit courses has been suspended for the current academic year.
+A two-unit limit also applies to the accumulation of fractional units through Wellesley 0.5-unit courses; however, the rule for 0.5-unit courses has been suspended through the 2023-2024 academic year.

 Of your 32 units, you must take 16 units at Wellesley (MIT units are considered Wellesley units).
 You may earn up to 16 units through a combination of the following: AP credits (no more than four units, or eight for students who entered before fall 2006), courses taken at another institution during the summer (no more than four units), courses taken at another institution during the academic year (no more than four units per semester and eight units total—except in the case of transfer students and Davis Scholars), and courses taken at a college or university prior to your graduation from high school but not included in your high school record (no more than four units).
 No more than four units may be earned through a combination of AP credits and courses taken at a college or university prior to graduation from high school and not included in your high school record.